-Over the last two decades, nanotechnology applications have emerged with the growing need of nanoparticle uses in different fields of food microbiology and food science, including food processing, packaging, safety, identification of food-borne pathogens and shelf-life extension of food products.
+Over the last two decades, nanotechnology applications have emerged with the growing need of nanoparticle uses in different fields of food microbiology and food science, including food processing, packaging, safety, identification of food-borne pathogens, and shelf-life extension of food products.

 Nanoengineered particles used in the food industry, for instance, minimize the carbon dioxide leakage in carbonated beverages, reduce fat, and enhance nutritional value.
 They also maintain moisture outflow and control the growth of bacteria in order to keep food fresh.

-Smart packaging techniques combined with nanoscale sensors enable detection of contaminated food and the presence of bacteria and pesticides.
+Smart packaging techniques combined with nanoscale sensors enable the detection of contaminated food and the presence of bacteria and pesticides.

-Today, nanoscale ingredients are used to improve flavor, texture, and color of food.
+Today, nanoscale ingredients are used to improve the flavor, texture, and color of food.
 The nanoparticles of titanium dioxide, silicon dioxide, and amorphous silica are used as food additives.

 In the food industry, commercial applications of nanoparticles are expected to grow at a significant rate due to their novel and unique properties.
-Thus, human exposure to nanoparticles will continue to increase and its associated health impact will remain a prime public concern.
+Thus, human exposure to nanoparticles will continue to increase, and its associated health impact will remain a prime public concern.

 13. Molecular Communication

-Nanomachines are fully functional devices that can perform numerous tasks such as actuation, sensing, storing data and computing.
+Nanomachines are fully functional devices that can perform numerous tasks such as actuation, sensing, storing data, and computing.
 In order to be more effective and efficient, these machines should be interconnected in the form of a network.